To Footer

 Research Methods

 Applies scientific methods to psychological research.
 Provides practical experience in designing and executing a research project using observational, survey, and/or true experimental design methodologies.
-Requires application of descriptive and inferential statistics and written report of research project results.
-Lecture/Lab: 4.0 credits (75 contact hours).
+Requires a written scientific paper on research project results that may involve the application of descriptive and inferential statistics.
+Integrated Lecture: 3 credits (45 contact hours).
+Integrated Laboratory: 1 credit (30 contact hours).

 Pre-requisite: PSY 110.